mlflow/mlflow/CONTRIBUTING.rst

 Database Schema Changes
 -----------------------
 MLflow's Tracking component supports storing experiment and run data in a SQL backend.
-This subsection discusses how to make changes to the tracking database schema.

-To make tracking schema changes, first modify the corresponding Python object representations in ``mlflow/store/db/models.py``.
-Then, run the following from your checkout of MLflow:
+To make changes to the tracking database schema, run the following from your checkout of MLflow:

 ```
 # starting at the root of the project
 $ pwd
 ~/mlflow
-# after making database schema changes e.g. to mlflow/store/db/models.py
 $ cd mlflow
 # MLflow relies on Alembic (https://alembic.sqlalchemy.org) for schema migrations.
 $ alembic revision -m "add new field to db"
-  Generating
+  Generating ~/mlflow/mlflow/alembic/versions/12341123_add_new_field_to_db.py
-~/mlflow/mlflow/migrations/versions/12341123_add_new_field_to_db.py

 ```

+These commands generate a new migration script (e.g. at ~/mlflow/mlflow/alembic/versions/12341123_add_new_field_to_db.py) that you should then edit to add migration logic.

 Launching the Development UI
 ----------------------------